RainbowwPhoenixx/witas/README.md

     - WorldToScreen function?
     - drawing debug stuff
     - HOW CLICK PUZZLES WHILE MOVING
+- fix needing to move before starting the first TAS

 # Contributing
 The project is open to contributions.
 Here's a brief rundown of how it works.